Azure-Samples/ms-identity-javascript-angular-tutorial/5-AccessControl/2-call-api-groups/README.md

 1. In case you cannot avoid running into group overage, we suggest you use the following logic to process groups claim in your token.
     1. Check for the claim `_claim_names` with one of the values being `groups`.
 This indicates overage.
     1. If found, make a call to the endpoint specified in `_claim_sources` to fetch user’s groups.
     1. If none found, look into the `groups` claim for user’s groups.

 > You can gain a good familiarity of programming for Microsoft Graph by going through the [An introduction to Microsoft Graph for developers](https://www.youtube.com/watch?v=EBbnpFdB92A) recorded session.

 ##### Angular Group Guard

 Consider the [group.guard.ts](./SPA/src/app/group.guard.ts).
 Here, we are checking whether the user's ID token has the `_claim_names` claim with the value `groups`, which indicates that the user has too many group memberships.
 If so, we redirect the user to the [overage](./SPA/src/app/overage/overage.component.ts) component.
-There, we initiate a call to MS Graph API's `https://graph.microsoft.com/v1.0/me/memberOf` endpoint to query the required list of groups that the user belongs to.
-Finally we check for the designated groupIDs among this list.
+There, we initiate a call to MS Graph API's `https://graph.microsoft.com/v1.0/me/checkMemberGroups` endpoint to query the required list of groups that the user belongs to.
+Finally we check for the designated group IDs among this list:

 ```typescript
 @Injectable()